 Results of the Current Follow-Up Psilocybin Study

 The current study followed up approximately 3.2 and 4.5 years later, with 15 of the 16 participants who were still alive.
 At 4.5 years, 60-80% still reported clinically significant antidepressant and anxiolytic effects.
 They also experienced reduced hopelessness, demoralization, and death anxiety.
-An overwhelming majority (71-100%) of the participants said that the psilocybin-assisted therapy experience was responsible for the positive changes.
+An overwhelming majority (71-100%) of the participants said that their psilocybin-assisted psychotherapy (PcbAP) experience was responsible for the positive changes.
 They also “rated it among the most personally meaningful and spiritually significant experiences of their lives.”

 Researcher Calls the Results “Mind-Boggling”